ElrieM/CI_MS1_MBM/README.md

      2. Users can also user the email address, telephone number or WhatsApp to reach out for assistance.

+* Site Owner Goals

+1. As the Site Owner, I want to make information easily accessable to prospective and existing students, thereby reducing the number of queries sent and the time spent on administrative tasks.
+   1. Prospective and existing students can find information about classes, instructors, the working rules, what to bring along etc. from the website.

+2. As the Site Owner, I want to provide students with the centre's processes and procedures to allow them to prepare for their visit.
+   1. On the About page, prospective and existing students can view expectations for before, during and after class.

+   2. Prospective and existing students can find out what equipment is available in order to best prepare for the class.
+3. As the Site Owner, I want to inform students (existing and prospective) of upcoming events.
+   1. Events are included on the landing page, among the first content visible to prospective and existing student.

 ### Further Testing

 * The website was tested on Google Chrome, Internet Explorer and Microsoft Edge.